Background pattern

 • frequent urination

-• enlargement of the breasts in men.
+• breast enlargement in men.

-The rare side effects that may appear in blood tests are:
+Rare adverse effects that may appear in blood tests are:

-• increase in an enzyme calledamylase
+• increase in an enzyme called amylase

-May affect up to 1 in 10,000 people:
+May affect up to 1 in 10,000people:

-A very rare side effect that may appear in blood tests is:
+A very rare adverse effect that may appear in blood tests is:

-If you experience side effects
+If you experience adverse effects

-Other possible side effects of combined HIV treatment
+Other possible adverse effects of combined HIV treatment

 Exacerbation of old infections